BIDS/datarray/README.txt

 Note
 ====

-this code is currently experimental!
-It is meant to be a place for the community to understand and develop the right semantics and have a prototype implementation that will ultimately (hopefully) be folded back into Numpy itself.
+This code is currently experimental!
+It is meant to be a place for the community to understand and develop the right semantics and have a prototype implementation that will ultimately (hopefully) be folded back into Numpy.